Learn how to provide an accurate radiofrequency / cavitation treatment, at the exact right depth and exact right intensity

 Ultrasound, radiofrequency and tissue depths

-We have specialised in skin tightening and cellulite for more than two decades and over the years we have assessed practically and theoretically all relevant technologies, including the biggest current gimmicks, i.e. HIFU and RF microneedling.
+I have specialised in skin tightening and cellulite for more than two decades and over the years we have assessed practically and theoretically all relevant technologies, including the biggest current gimmicks, i.e. HIFU and RF microneedling.

 …we can say that there are as many RF/cavitation treatments on the market as there are clinics in the world - probably tens of thousands of them.

-So radiofrequency and cavitation treatment can be:
+As a result, radiofrequency and cavitation treatment can be:

-• How deeply the different anatomical structures are located, i.e. epidermis, dermis, hypodermis, SMAS (superficial musculoaponeurotic system), superficial fascia, intermediate fascia, deep fascia and subcutaneous adipose tissue (commonly mistaken even by most aesthetic doctors, let alone beauty therapists).
+The whole picture is further complicated by the widespread ignorance regarding how deeply the different anatomical structures are located, i.e. epidermis, dermis, hypodermis, SMAS (superficial musculoaponeurotic system), superficial fascia, intermediate fascia, deep fascia and subcutaneous adipose tissue (commonly mistaken even by most aesthetic doctors, let alone beauty therapists).

-• (For example, I have been told recently by a HIFU equipment “clinical” trainer that 4.5mm is where the dermis is and that 9mm is where cellulite is.
-Both were totally off, of course, by several millimetres.)
+For example, I have been told recently by a HIFU equipment “clinical” trainer that 4.5mm is where the dermis is and that 9mm is where cellulite is.
+Both were totally off, of course, by several millimetres.

 Let’s now see in detail what happens in different scenarios where treatment depth and/or treatment intensity are wrong.